BBVA Legal Mortgage Moratorium

-At BBVA, we can help reduce the impact of coronavirus
+At BBVA, we helped reduce the impact of coronavirus

-Royal Decree-Law 8/2020 was published on March 17, and Royal Decree-Law 11/2020 on April 1, detailing the urgent and extraordinary measures to address the socioeconomic impact of COVID-19 and describing the conditions, documents and timeline for requesting the suspension of mortgage payments on a primary residence, properties assigned to a commercial activity, or homes rented by private individuals on which the rent is no longer being paid.
+The law detailed the urgent and extraordinary measures to address the socioeconomic impact of COVID-19 and described the conditions, documents and timeline for requesting the suspension of mortgage payments on a primary residence, properties assigned to a commercial activity, or homes rented by private individuals on which the rent was no longer being paid.

-The application of the moratorium will change the duration of the mortgage, meaning that once the mobility restrictions imposed by the state of emergency are lifted, the customer and the Bank will sign a mortgage amendment before a notary to reflect this new duration.
+It was important to keep in mind that the application of the moratorium changed the duration of the mortgage loan by the same number of months as the payments were suspended.
+The Company signs a loan amendment before a Notary Public specifying this new term.
 The cost of this amendment will be borne by BBVA.

 Employment status documents: